“I want to ask you a question, and that is: What is your life’s blueprint?”

 In an interview with OnBeing.org, John Lewis described how Dr. King lived as if he were already there and how we can draw from that same source of strength as educators:

 “You have to have this faith that what you’re moving toward is already done.
 It’s already happened.
 It’s the power to believe that you can visualize that sense of community, that sense of family, that sense of one house.
 And you live that you’re already there.
 If you visualize it, if you can even have faith that it’s there, for you, it is already there.”

 This power runs through the heart of a student-centered education.
 We start with a four-year-old and live as if we can see the healthy and whole high-school senior already there.
 By explicitly naming “already there” thinking, we can employ it as a tool in schools when we need to get from where we are to a more dynamic, just, or student-centered community.
-Now, it’s September and everything seems possible.
-In February, when things are hard and there’s real harm to repair, the child’s behavior is not getting better, or the classroom energy stalls, an “already there” mindset will be necessary instead of just lovely.
+In the beginning of the year, everything seems possible.
+Half-way through the school year, when things are hard and there’s real harm to repair, the child’s behavior is not getting better, or the classroom energy stalls, an “already there” mindset will be necessary instead of just lovely.

 To employ this mindset, school teams can work together to:

 - Build a Foundation: Explore the practices of Restorative Justice in Education and the concept of Beloved Community.
 Ensuring community members have their “somebodiness” intact is step one.